eficode-academy/java-microservices-project/Readme.md

 ## Exercises

+In the beginning just hard code values everywhere and focus on getting the correct message flow.
+Then focus on deploying everything to Heroku.
+Then add actual Postgres databases.
+Then add a front-end.
+Then add actual authentication and user management.
+Then make Amazon.

+Whenever you make changes see how many of the services you have keep running.

 ### Product service
 A "fetch-product", or "fetch-product-page" event contains a sessionId, a userId, and a productId, separated by commas.